otrv4/otrv4/otrv4.md

 TODO: If we use u-coordinate for encoding according to XEdDSA, do we need to consider the sign byte when hashing to a field element (the first byte)?
 Simply clearing seems to be the simplest solution.

+### OTR messages

+**TODO:** we need to mention query messages are the same as OTRv3, whitespace tags are the same, error messages are the same, and messages are encoded in the same way ("?OTR:", followed by the base-64 encoding, followed by ".").

 ### Data types

     Bytes (BYTE):